 SSI recipients with income less than \$50 generally remain eligible for SSI while in a Medicaid (title XIX) facility.
 These SSI recipients are identified in the system by their SSI Living Arrangement on the SDX of "D," which indicates living in an institution, i.e., a nursing facility, ICF/IID or Swing-Bed.
 The MMIS system then transitions the recipient to COE-005.
-Upon receipt of a DOM-317 form submitted by the facility, handle as follows:
+Upon receipt of a DOM-317 form submitted by the facility through LTSS, handle as follows:

-- No separate application for Medicaid is needed to continue the SSI-related Medicaid; however, a review of the SSI recipient's financial factors of eligibility is required prior to authorizing the per diem payment to the facility, as discussed below. - Create a MEDS record.
-COE-005 is a worker-entered COE for the purpose of entering needed liability (Medicaid Income) and long term care dates required to authorize payment to the facility. - Create a SSI-Only case record that will be maintained for the duration of the admission.
-The case record will consist of: - The DOM-317 Form submitted to the RO from the nursing facility, ICF/IID, Swing Bed facility or PRTF. - \circ The PAS form submitted by a nursing facility or a DOM-260-MR Form submitted by an ICF/IID. - o A SVES response verifying SSI-only status and other non-financial factors of eligibility. - o Any relevant income or resource information that becomes known to the RO. - o Notices to the SSI recipient.
+- No separate application for Medicaid is needed to continue the SSI-related Medicaid; however, a review of the SSI recipient's financial factors of eligibility is required prior to authorizing the per diem payment to the facility, as discussed below. - Create a MEDS record and upload the 317 to MEDS.
+COE-005 is a workerentered COE for the purpose of entering needed liability (Medicaid Income) and long-term care dates required to authorize payment to the facility. - Conduct a financial review of the SSI recipient's income and resources and a transfer of resource review prior to authorizing the per diem payment to the facility. - o If the applicant is SSI only (draws only SSI income with no social security or other income), use SDX to complete the financial review of income and resources prior to approval for COE 005 SSI in Institution coverage.
+No information should be requested from the SSI only client unless they voluntarily report a transfer or income or resources that were not indicated on the SDX. - o FAM is not used to determine eligibility for 005 coverage and should not be requested on SSI only applicants.
+It is permissible to request FAM for